DjangoForAll/Django-Course/Level_3/1_lets_catch_up/Content/Readme.md

 The aim of this chapter is to get you familiar with the basics of the internet and some associated terminology.
 This will make it easier to follow the rest of the course.

-Let's start with a quick introduction to the internet.

-Internet is the backbone for the web, Simply put it's a bunch of computers connected together to share the best cat gifs.
-The web or World wide web is a collection of websites that are all connected to each other.

-you must have heard the term HTTP before, HTTP (HyperText Transfer Protocol) is one of the protocols used to transfer data over the internet.
-Protocols are a set of rules that define how the data is sent over the internet. you can imagine the HTTP protocol as a waiter in a restaurant, you tell them what you want and they ask a cook to make the dish and serve it once it's made.

-[HTTPS](https://developer.mozilla.org/en-US/docs/Glossary/https) is the same as HTTP but more secure.

 ## Dynamic and Static Web Pages

-When browsing the web you might see pages that don't change no matter who views it or where you view it from, these are called static web pages, we'll learn how to make static web pages at this level
+When browsing the web you might see pages that don't change no matter who views them or where you view them from, these are called static web pages, we'll learn how to make static web pages at this level
 Most of the pages you visit will be dynamic, these are pages that are generated just for you, they are newly generated just for you by servers ( specifically web servers ).

 ## FrontEnd vs BackEnd